Skill1993/studProjByTutors/README.md

 # Dev Profile

-One app with support of iPhone and iPad screens
+Traning in UI Building for iPhone and iPad

 # Window Shopper

-Application that hepls you calculate how much time do you need to work to buy the thing that you are interested in
+Application that hepls you to count how much hours do you need to work to exchange them for goods

 # Coder Swag

-App loking like online store
+Merchant shop app